Imperfect, Heavy, Light, Powerful, and Excellent.

 Webcams

 Let’s be honest: the webcams on this device suck.
 They’re flat-out terrible, and there’s no getting around that fact.
 They’re fine for basic Skype video calls, but that’s pretty much it.
-If you really need to record a video, use something else.
+If you need to record a video, use something else.
 Anything else.

 READ MORE :